 - avoiding serological testing to identify susceptible contacts, instead relying on documented evidence of MMR immunisation (or evidence of previous mumps disease).

 In August 2017, an updated chapter on Poliomyelyitis (pdf, 183 KB) was published.

 In October 2016, an updated Invasive pneumococcal disease chapter (pdf, 159 KB) was published to include changes to the case definition and section on laboratory tests for diagnosis.

 In July 2016, an updated Legionellosis chapter (PDF, 56 KB) was published.
 The key changes in the new chapter are to the clinical description of infection and the section on laboratory tests for diagnosis.

 The Middle East respiratory syndrome chapter that was published in February 2015 has been superseded by the information for health professionals at Middle East Respiratory Syndrome Coronavirus.

-- Information has been included on the notification of cases and the use of registers.
+- adding information on the notification of cases and the use of registers.

-In September 2014 a revised Polio Response Plan (PDF, 117 KB) was published by the Ministry of Health.
+In September 2014, a revised Polio Response Plan (PDF, 117 KB) was published by the Ministry of Health.
 While this chapter and the Plan agree in most respects, in any areas of variance the Response Plan takes precedence.
-The Polio chapter in this manual is currently being updated to reflect the information in the Response Plan.